IOBteam/iob.fi/tokens.md

 ## TOKEN ROADMAP

-Listing xxx on Uniswap for an initial market cap of $18.14 mm
+Initial Uniswap listing with a starting market cap of $19.10 mm on October 14 2020

 1st IOB to FI swap for xxx IOB token allotment